 If you’re really daring you can travel 1,610m on the rooftop of the Grouse Mountain Super Skyride, but we’re not that crazy brave so we went inside the gondola.
 Sadly it was really foggy during our ride up, but the views are meant to be incredible.

 We got early access to the mountain because we went for Breakfast with the Bears.
 If I’m honest, we were a little apprehensive about this activity.
-Even though Nova is obsessed with animals we shun zoos and aquariums.
+Even though Nova is obsessed with animals we usually shun zoos and aquariums.
 However, the two bears up here, Grinder and Coola, are rescue ones and because of their upbringing it’s now no longer safe for them to be released into the wild.

 We enjoyed a cosy feast of pancakes, fruits and pastries in the lookout café, fuelling up while we waited for the random hailstones and snow to pass, and learning about the bears.
 Then we headed outside to watch them in their habitat.
 Weeks later Nova still loves telling people that he had breakfast with the bears and that they eat potatoes, carrots and apples!